AnthonySteele/anthonysteele.github.io/StandardChecks.md

 ### Nuget package updates

 There is lots to do  here, each package is unique.

+Managing packages dependencies and updates is an often underrated skill - it's not coding and it doesn't get taught but it is important.
+After all, what's the point of writing code and packaging it the new code never gets used?
+It's sometime hard to get right, and the commits are not very easy to read - some version numbers change, others do not.

 Ease of doing it depends on the package, and understanding them comes with experience.
 [In general, minor version increments are safe, but major versions may make breaking changes](http://semver.org/).

 If there are many packages to update, don't try to update all the packages at once, but do it in stages.
 Look for groups (e.g. all parts of the [AWS SDK](https://www.nuget.org/packages/AWSSDK.Core/) can and should be updated together)